 In the about section I give a general synopsis of who I am and why this blog exists.
 If you haven’t already read that… go back and start there!… If you have, that means you want to learn more about my indefinite world travels!
 Here it is…

 On April 4th 2018 I left the USA with a one way ticket to Bangkok in hand and everything I owned on my back!
-Since that day I have been to Thailand, Vietnam, Singapore and India!
+Since that day I have been to Thailand, Vietnam, Singapore, India and Indonesia!

 Solo Trip to Europe